 Mellowed Out

-Several years ago, I left a caustic company.
-There were countless issues, and my new company felt like a breath of fresh air.
-Recently, I got in touch with one of the chief troublemakers and was surprised to see positive attitude changes.
-He was relaxed, calm, and much easier to talk with.
+In the year 2000, I changed jobs due to a toxic work environment.
+Recently, I was at a function and ran into the chief troublemakers and was surprised to see positive attitude changes.
+He was relaxed, calm, and much easier to talk to.
 What happened?

 As we grow older, our attitudes mellow out.
 This means we do not stress over the little things and take a casual approach to life.
 As a result, experience, people skills, and wisdom have increased.
-Plus, we can see retirement in the near future and do not want to stop that from occurring.
-As a result, my former coworker was much easier to talk to, and we reminisced about old times.
+Plus, we can see retirement in the near future and are doing whatever it takes to reach that stopping point.

-What does mellowing out have to do with writing?
+As you may know, I like to have a writing angle to my articles.
+So where is the connection?
 Last week, I found a problem with my website and had to reformat the entire site.
-While making all the changes, I read over a few old blogs.
-Wow, these early blog entries had a harsh attitude.
+While making all the changes, I read a few older articles.
+Wow, these early entries had a harsh attitude.
 Bam!
 Right to the point.
-Hit those hot topics.
-No room for error.
-Yet, the later blogs read more casual and lighthearted.
-Clearly, my blogs mellowed out and lost their direct focus.
+Hit those hot topics—no room for error.
+Yet, the latter article read more casually and lightheartedly.
+It would seem that I had mellowed out and softened my focus.

 You’re the best -Bill